inkasadev/frontend-architecture-basic-example/README.md

 # Frontend Architecture Basic Example <!-- omit in toc -->

-This project was created to be an example of what I consider a good frontend architecture for basic projects.
+This project was created to be an example of what I consider a good frontend architecture for basic projects..

 <p align="center" >
     <img src="media/cover.png">